Value Standardization & Regex Cleaning Jump to heading

 if tag_column not in chunk.columns:

-raise ValueError(f"Missing required column: {tag_column}")
+raise ValueError(f"Missing required column: {tag_column!r}")

-cleaned_tags = chunk[tag_column].apply(
+cleaned_tags = chunk[tag_column].map(_clean_tag_dict)

 for tag_key, mapping in vocab_map.items():

-for idx in cleaned_tags[mask].index:
+for tag_dict in cleaned_tags:

-if original_val in mapping:
+if current in mapping:

 chunk[tag_column] = cleaned_tags